Resources

 Focused Study Session (FSSs) can optimize your retention of course material through short, focused study time chunks.
 This method can motivate individuals to schedule several focused study sessions per class each week.

-Study Cycle is a five-step systematic process that involves previewing, attending, reviewing, studying, and monitoring your progress.
+Study Cycle is a five-step systematic process that involves previewing, attending, reviewing, studying and monitoring your progress.
 This method is designed to help students engage with course material more effectively, improve understanding and enhance retention and information.

-Note-Taking before, during and after a lecture helps you stay organized and remember important information.
+Note-taking before, during and after a lecture helps you stay organized and remember important information.
 It’s a great way to actively participate in your learning and improve your understanding of the material.

-Bloom’s Taxonomy guides students in progressively developing cognitive skills, ranging from remembering and understanding to applying, analyzing, evaluating, and creating.
+Bloom’s Taxonomy guides students in progressively developing cognitive skills, ranging from remembering and understanding to applying, analyzing, evaluating and creating.

 Group work

-Study Groups provide a supportive environment for discussing challenging material, sharing resources, deepening understanding, and improving study habits.
+Study groups provide a supportive environment for discussing challenging material, sharing resources, deepening understanding and improving study habits.

-Working in Teams helps develop communication, problem-solving, leadership, and interpersonal skills.
+Working in teams helps develop communication, problem-solving, leadership and interpersonal skills.

 Time management

-Smart Goals are beneficial for both short-term and long-term goals as it helps individuals stay focused, motivated, and organized in achieving milestones within a specific time frame.
+Smart goals are beneficial for both short-term and long-term goals as it helps individuals stay focused, motivated and organized in achieving milestones within a specific time frame.

-Week-by-Week allows you to plan and organize activities and appointments each specific week.
+Week-by-week time management allows you to plan and organize activities and appointments each specific week.

-Weekly Calendar can be used to assign specific time blocks for tasks like classes, studying, assignments, and personal activities to improve time management and productivity.
+Weekly calendar can be used to assign specific time blocks for tasks like classes, studying, assignments and personal activities to improve time management and productivity.

-Creating a weekly to-do list with high and low priority tasks helps individuals stay organized, prioritize important tasks, manage time effectively, and reduce stress.
+Creating a weekly to-do list with high and low priority tasks helps individuals stay organized, prioritize important tasks, manage time effectively and reduce stress.

 Faculty & staff communication

-Improving Class Participation helps you learn, think critically, and communicate effectively.
+Improving class participation helps you learn, think critically and communicate effectively.

-Office Hours are not just for doing damage control for your grade.
-Common reasons to attend office hours include seeking clarification on course material, discussing assignments or exams, and receiving guidance on careers and research opportunities.
+Office hours are not just for doing damage control for your grade.
+Common reasons to attend office hours include seeking clarification on course material, discussing assignments or exams and receiving guidance on careers and research opportunities.
 Creating a relationship with your instructor through attending office hours also opens the doors to letters of recommendation.

 Archived workshops

 The following slides and resources are from the workshops we have run in the past.
 Curious what workshops are happening this quarter?
 You can find the current workshop schedule here!
-(TODO, change link to resources)

 Communicating with Professors

-We assist students in brainstorming effective and professional ways to communicate their questions, concerns, and interests with their professors in person, during office hours, and through email.
+We assist students in brainstorming effective and professional ways to communicate their questions, concerns and interests with their professors in person, during office hours and through email.
 Additionally, we guide students in learning how to build long lasting relationships of trust with their professors.

-Goal setting and Motivation
+Goal Setting and Motivation

-We guide students through concept mapping, vision boarding, and long/short-term goal setting.
+We guide students through concept mapping, vision boarding and long/short-term goal setting.
 We ask students to uncover their “why.”
 Why are they at an institution of higher learning?
 Why are they seeking a higher education degree and more opportunities?
 Knowing their “why” can assist students in recognizing what motivates them and keeps them going.
 Students learn how to break down their bigger goals into smaller tasks.

 Learning Strategies

-We share with students studying skills, meaningful learning, diverse learning styles, and the impact of various learning environments.
+We share with students studying skills, meaningful learning, diverse learning styles and the impact of various learning environments.

 Note-Taking